jupyterlab/frontends-team-compass/docs/host_guide.rst

 Topics
 ^^^^^^

-Weekly meetings are for contributors to discuss features, ideas, PRs and other work on JupyterLab, and for the community to discuss their work, connect with JupyterLab contributors, seek help, and more.
+Weekly meetings are for contributors to discuss features, demos, ideas, PRs and any other work on JupyterLab, and for the community to discuss their work, connect with JupyterLab contributors, seek help, and more.

 Host Responsibilities